What Makes a Game High-rated? Towards Factors of Video Game Success: Results

-The \autoref{fig:independence} shows the \textbf{levels-of-independence} of the projects -- \textit{zero} means less independent while \textit{three} means more independent (indie).
-In this case, \textit{low-levels} of independence (levels 0 and 1) occur slightly more frequently on high-rated games.
-On the other hand, \textit{high-levels} of independence (levels 2 and 3) occur slightly more frequently on low-rated games.
+\autoref{fig:independence} shows the levels of independence of the games: \textit{low levels} of independence (levels 0 and 1) occur slightly more frequently in high-rated games; \textit{high-levels} of independence (levels 2 and 3) occur slightly more frequently in low-rated games.